Electrical Services in York, PA

 Frequent reliance on extension cords or power strips

-New appliances that do not seem to have enough power available
+New appliances or tools that do not seem to have enough power available

 Burning smells, buzzing, or repeated small electrical oddities